tantaman/tantaman.github.io/_posts/2020-05-19-These-Are-Not-Types.markdown

 ---
 layout: post
 title:  "These are not types"
-categories: programming software development types language design thinking
+tags: programming software development types language design thinking
 ---

 Is an **int** a type?
 A **float**?
 A **double**?